john-data-chen/turborepo-starter-kit/README.md

 - [ ] Hide drag icon when user is not owner of board or project
 - [ ] Fix the issue of drag icon display incorrect
 - [ ] Fix the issues of CRUD of project and task
+- [ ] Refactor the shadcn ui components into packages folder
 - [ ] Update unit tests for NextJS in `apps/web`
 - [ ] Write unit tests for NestJS in `apps/api`
 - [ ] Update e2e tests for NextJS in `apps/web`